Josefu17/fwe-skillswap/README.md

 cd backend
 npm install

-# create a .env file based on the provided example/template
+# create a .env.compose file based on the provided example/template
 # then start the dev server:
 npm run dev
 ```